artis-mcrt/artisatomic/README.md

 python3 -m pip install -e .
 ```

-NOTE: if you get an error on macOS >= 11 when installing the dependency `tables', run brew install hdf5 c-blosc
+Tip: if you get an error on macOS >= 11 when installing the dependency 'tables', first run brew install hdf5 c-blosc

 ## Usage
 Run "makeartisatomicfiles" at the command-line to create adata.txt, compositiondata.txt, phixsdata_v2.txt, and transitiondata.txt.
 This code is not user friendly at all are requires manual editing of the Python scripts to change ions and data sources.